The author of Hold Back the Stars gives us a tour of her writing space and the objects she keeps around her for inspiration

 My reading chair

 I'm never really alone when I write - my little dog is a bit of a cuckoo; he steals my seat the minute I get up to make tea.
 My parent's dog also spends Sundays with me, watching out of the window while I wrestle a scene into shape.

 A very nice lady shipped me the battered old chair from a chateau in France - which makes it sounds very fancy, but it was an eBay bargain and it's totally falling apart!
 I like to write at the desk then move to the chair; it gives me a fresh perspective on what I've done if I read like a reader, rather than a writer hovering over the text with red pen.
 I also change the font on whatever I've typed before I read it back . . . anything to help with fresh eyes.

 Find out more about the author

-Hold Back the Stars is a love story like no other.
+Bittersweet and life-affirming, Hold Back the Stars is the love story of the year.

 'Original, surprising and romantic' Woman & Home